 Cheetah- rare though

-Nairobi National Park has also gained prominence as a secure refuge and breeding ground of global significance for endangered black and white rhinoceros.
+Nairobi National Park has also gained prominence as a secure refuge and breeding grounds of global significance for endangered black and white rhinoceros.

 The ivory burning site is close to the main gate,here more than 150 tonnes of ivory from both elephants and rhinos havebeen burnt, the first 12 tonnes were burned in 1989 by the then president Daniel arap Moi,